gensart-x/gensart-x/README.md

 > Do coding for research and fun, but now it seems my financial did not allow to do that more freely 😅
 - 👋 God blessed me with the name **Genesaret Johnes**.
 Usually, people called me Genes.
 - 🐱‍👤 I do love cats.
 - 🙄 Wife ?
 Kids ?
-Nah man, I'm 21.
+Nah man, I'm still in twenties.
 I'm not type of people who wants hurrily to get entangled with marriage things
-- 🌱 Side, I’m currently working on wasap bot using Node JS 🤖, check this [repo](https://github.com/gensart-ai/whatsapp-bot).
+- 🌱 Side, I’m currently working on wasap bot using Node JS 🤖, check this [repository](https://github.com/gensart-ai/whatsapp-bot) to find out.
-- 💞️ I love to collaborate with anyone who wants to learn together or create an open-source project
+- 💞️ I love to collaborate with anyone who wants to learn together or create a simple-but-may-useful open-source project
 - 📫 Don't hesitate to reach me on Instagram or Facebook! 💌 No worry, I follow you back !<br/><br/>

 <p>Link to my personal website :</p>